 Green gap between Fordwich and Sturry Description River Stour and boat landing areas, allotments, a couple of Listed Buildings, green spaces and trees.
 Existing settlement identity and pattern Fordwich Fordwich is a Village within the Fordwich Conservation Area.
 It is a small settlement to the south of the River Stour.
 Sturry Sturry is a Rural Service Hub within the Sturry Conservation Area, and it is densely built up.
 Landscape character Sturry and the area of search are within F6: Stour Valley - Sturry and Fordwich Landscape Character Area.
 Fordwich is within G1: Old Park and G2: Trenley Park Woodlands Landscape Character Areas.
-Stodmarsh SPA and SAC, Great Stour, Ashford to Fordwich LWS, Priority Habitat and accessible open space are within
+Stodmarsh SPA and SAC, Great Stour, Ashford to Fordwich

+LWS, Priority Habitat and accessible open space are within the area of search.
 The main land uses are green space and the river stour.
 The area of search includes a few existing buildings.
 Visual Character Views along the river corridor.
 Long distance views are limited due to the amount of buildings, and there is intervisibility between the settlements.
 Any planning permissions or Local Plan policy conflicts The area would have to reflect the settlement boundaries within the draft Local Plan.
 Gap extent The area of search is circa.
 20ha and there is about 75m between the two settlements.
 Boundary Defensible The settlement boundary for Sturry (within the draft Local Plan) provides a clear north boundary.
 The built form of Fordwich provides a southern boundary.
 Existing residential and allotment plots provide boundaries to the east and west.
 Potential for enhancement There could be potential opportunities for enhancement, especially along the river corridor.
-Recommendation To designate a Green Gap between Fordwich and Sturry as per Figure C.11.
-A Green Gap is proposed in this area to prevent the complete coalescence of Fordwich and Sturry.
-The Green Gap is based on the settlement boundaries proposed in the draft Local Plan and built form of Fordwich.
-Two Grade 2 Listed Buildings are included within the Green Gap but development on their plot is unlikely due to the heritage status and existing protection.
+Outcome The areas of search between Fordwich and Sturry, based on this technical assessment, would be considered as a potential strong green gap.